donomii/throff/README.md

 ##### Description

 	Bindings are almost immutable - you can only modify bindings in your current scope.
 Read the Scoping section for more details.

+	Once you return from your current scope, the bindings are thrown away.

 #### REBIND name => new value